All About Food Labels

 Saturated fat comes primarily from foods of animal origin such as dairy products, meat, butter, cheeses, poultry, and luncheon meats.
 It is also found in tropical oils such as coconut oil and palm oil.
 Choose nonfat or low-fat dairy, lean meats, and skinless poultry to reduce saturated fat intake.
 Too much saturated fat can raise the cholesterol level in the blood and increase the risk of heart disease.

 Trans fats are formed during the process of "partial hydrogenation," a manufacturing technique that turns liquid oils into partially solid products.
-These fats can be found in some vegetable shortening, margarines, crackers, candies, cookies, snack foods, fried foods, baked goods, and other processed foods.
+These fats can be found in some vegetable shortening, margarine, crackers, candies, cookies, snack foods, fried foods, baked goods, and other processed foods.
 Eating too many trans fats raises the cholesterol level in the blood.
+As of 2015, the FDA no longer considers partially hydrogenated oils as generally recognized as safe (GRAS), so they are being phased out of products by 2018.

 Monounsaturated fat comes from some plant foods, including olives and olive oil, canola oil, peanuts, and avocados.
 New research suggests that these fats help reduce your risk of heart disease.

 After fats, carbohydrates, dietary fiber, sugars, and protein are listed on the food label.
 These items are followed by specific nutrients in the food, such as vitamin A, vitamin C, calcium, and iron.
+New label guidelines will replace vitamins A and C with vitamin D and potassium and list added sugars on the panel.
 Last, the food label lists the ingredients in the product.

 What Are 'Daily Values' on a Food Label?

 To the right of the "Nutrition Facts" are the Daily Value percentages.
-The Percent (%) Daily Value indicates how much of a certain nutrient one serving of the food contains, compared to the recommended amount of that nutrient you should have for the entire day.
+The Percent (%) Daily Value indicates how much of a certain nutrient one serving of the food contains, compared to the recommended amount someone who consumes 2000 calories should have for the entire day.
+It is considered general nutrition advice that is not individualized.
+For example, some very active teens may need as much as 3000 calories per day.

 The percentages next to each nutrient -- such as fat, sodium, fiber, protein -- can help you determine whether a food is "high" or "low" in that nutrient.
 And 5% or less is considered to be "low," while 20% or higher is "high."
 For example, the Dietary Fiber is 0%, or "low," in Ritz crackers.